Revolutionary Offensive: Sugar harvest

+Effects

 Many Cubans were reportedly overcome with a fierce passion to accomplish the planned economic goals, and government officials saw this as evidence that moral enthusiasm alone could incentivize workers into better production.

 However, with the elimination of many niche artisans, the state failed to fill the void of their lost services and their economic sectors quickly became under-served.
 With this unexpected economic downturn, the Cuban government's response was to initiate new policies militarizing labor forces.
 Some of the small merchants whose enterprises were nationalized chose to leave Cuba in the airlift active at the time.
 With the total erasure of small enterprises, the black market was severely reduced; however, barter transactions still continued in the rural countryside where the state's presence was weaker.

-Many Cuban students ultimately failed to embrace the Revolutionary Offensive.
-In a 1968 survey of people in the Centennial Youth Column, only 17 of the 35 students surveyed gave "revolutionary" reasons for joining; others gave reasons such as avoiding military conscription or to leave home.
+Aftermath

+The demise of the 1970 zafra (sugarcane harvest) was seen as an economic embarrassment, and encouraged Castro to begin decentralizing economic command, and building formal institutions.
+Since the Revolutionary Offensive and 1970 zafra were constructed with a Guevarist economic philosophy, after the demise of the zafra, soviet economic philosophy appeared more pragmatic to Castro.

+Seeking Soviet help, from 1970 to 1972 Soviet economists re-organized Cuba's economy, founding the Cuban-Soviet Commission of Economic, Scientific and Technical Collaboration, while Soviet premier Alexei Kosygin visited in October 1971.

+Beginning with the first Communist Party congress in 1975, the economy was to be managed by the System of Direction for Economic Planning (SDPE).
+This was done with the goal of boosting "revolutionary consciousness" among the workers, and maximizing efficiency.
+The SDPE recognized the law of value, financial transactions amongst state enterprises, defined taxes, and interest rates.
+All economic function was done to maximize profits, and successful managers were allowed to retain portions of profits.